-Traffic light timing on St. Albert trail discourages people from travelling from one end of St. Albert to the other due to the excessive amount of time spent waiting at red lights.
+Traffic light timing on St. Albert trail discourages people from traveling from one end of St. Albert to the other due to the excessive amount of time spent waiting at red lights..

 St. Albert’s public transit inhibits citizens from accessing businesses, public facilities and schools in a timely fashion.

-Widen Ray Gibbon Drive up to 4 lanes starting at 137th Ave in Edmonton all the way to Villenueve Road.
-Financially, this will need to be done in phases with the first phase extending approximately 500 meters North of LeClair Way.
-Widening would proceed towards the North as funds are available (i.e.: grant money from provincial and federal levels of government).
+Continue to widen Ray Gibbon Drive up to 4 lanes starting at 137th Ave in Edmonton all the way to Villenueve Road.
+Financially, this will continue to be done in phases towards the North as funds are available (i.e.: grant money from provincial and federal levels of government).

-We should continue to investigate the regional transportation initiative with the surrounding communities to provide cost savings and improved scheduling of our city buses.
+We should continue to work on the regional transportation initiative with the surrounding communities to provide cost savings and improved scheduling of our city buses..

 Create more multi-use paths in new subdivisions to allow for safe travel between our residential, recreational, and business areas.
 A great example is our Red Willow Trail system running through the river valley.